 Northwest Nazarene University seeks to establish academic integrity within the University community.
 Such integrity is fundamental to the principles of the Judeo-Christian tradition and is consistent with the nature and culture of Northwest Nazarene University.
-This serves to promote the desired values of truth, transformation, and community by fostering a spirit of honest intellectual inquiry.
-The University has identified the following as unacceptable practices, regardless of the environment in which they occur (face-to-face, online, or blended classrooms).
+This serves to promote the desired values of truth, transformation, service and community by fostering a spirit of honest intellectual inquiry.
+The University has identified the following unacceptable practices, regardless of the environment in which they occur (face-to-face, online, or blended classrooms).
 These practices include, but are not limited to:

 - Using copyrighted material without appropriate citation or copying software or media files (such as music, movies, etc.) without permission;

-- Checking into class for another student who is tardy or absent;
+- Checking in to class for another student who is tardy or absent;

 - Fabricating data: This includes falsifying or manipulating data to achieve desired results, reporting results for experiments not done (dry labbing), or falsifying citations in research reports;

 - Denying other students access to academic information whether in the classroom, library (by hiding books, for example), or computer lab;

 - Destroying, altering, or tampering with another student's work to impede academic progress;

 - Obtaining course materials and/or problem solutions from a professor, student, or online source without professor authorization;